Moesif/moesif-dotnet/README.md

 };
 ```

-### Traditional monolith website broken
+### Traditional Monolith Website broken
 Some monolith apps which contain both a website and an API in the same app may issues when API logging middleware is enabled.
 This is usually due to interactions with other custom middleware.

-Since usually this custom middleware is enabled for the website only, the recommended fix is to enable Moesif only for your API.
+Since usually this custom middleware is enabled for the website only, the fix we recommend is to enable Moesif only for your API.

-To do, use the `MapWhen` as shown below which only activates the middleware if the Path contains `/api`
+To do so, use `MapWhen` that only activates the middleware if the `Path` contains `/api`

 ```csharp
 app.MapWhen(context => context.Request.Path.ToString().Contains("/api"), appBuilder =>